Rosuav/StilleBot/SSL.md

 if this causes problems, explicitly select a listening address such as `"0.0.0.0:6789"` (any IPv4 address, no IPv6) or `"192.168.1.1:443"` (specific address - any other address won't be responsive).

+Note that the server can use up to two certificates, `certificate.pem` and `certificate_local.pem`.
+The intention is, if the server is sharded, the main cert is shared among all shards, but the secondary is not.
+If the bot is not sharded, use a single cert for simplicity.
+It's fine for either or both of these certificates to have multiple domains, eg:

+certbot certonly -d stillebot.com -d stillebot.rosuav.com -d mustardmine.com --standalone

+and the bot will correctly select a certificate accordingly.